• Skip to primary navigation

 The little story in the big story: photos and intimate stories of Croatians

-As well as immersing us in the atmosphere of the time, we also enjoyed the “memory tunnel”, a room dedicated to personal photographs donated by Croatian citizens who lived under the Communist regime.
-These visual and written testimonies bring a deeply human dimension to the history presented.
-The images capture simple moments of life, sometimes joyful, sometimes heavy, inviting sensitive reflection on this period.
+As well as immersing ourselves in the atmosphere of the time, we also enjoyed the “memory tunnel”, a room dedicated to personal photographs donated by Croatian citizens who lived under the Communist regime.
+These visual and written testimonies bring a deeply human dimension to the story presented.
+The images capture simple moments in life, sometimes joyful, sometimes heavy, inviting sensitive reflection on this period.

 Museum of Red History, Dubrovnik - Vintage photographs